If you’ve ever stayed up watching late night movies, you’ve probably seen commercials promising miracle total body makeovers.

 Even small breaks may not affect your overall strength progress.

-In a 2011 study in Clinical Physiology and Functional Imaging, beginners who took a three-week break in the middle of a 15-week bench press program achieved similar results by the end of the study as beginners who worked out the entire way through.
+In a in Clinical Physiology and Functional Imaging, beginners who took a three-week break in the middle of a 15-week bench press program achieved similar results by the end of the study as beginners who worked out the entire way through.

 So once you build a foundation of strength, it stays with you.